 It is referred to as M(31) when it was catalogued by Charles Messier in 18th - 19th Century France.
-It is referred to as NGC(224) in the New General Catalogue.
+It is also referred to as NGC(224) in the New General Catalogue.
 This is a list of deep space objects that was compiled by John Louis Emil Dreyer in 1888 in an update to John Herschel earlier catalogue.
-Andromeda Galaxy was discovered in 905AD by Al-Sufi.
+Andromeda Galaxy (M31, NGC224) was discovered in 905AD by Al-Sufi.

-The Andromedagalaxy is one of the most well known galaxies (in terms of people knowing on Earth) in the universe.
+The Andromedagalaxy is one of the most well known galaxies (in terms of people knowing on Earth) in the Universe.
 It is relatively close in space speak but it is not the closest galaxy to the milky way, the closest is the Dwarf galaxy Canis Major Dwarf Galaxy.
 The Andromeda Galaxy is the closest Spiral Galaxy to our own.
 The Andromeda is very large and makes our galaxy look tiny.
 Our galaxy is 100,000 Light Years across but the Andromeda is 220,000 Light Years across.
 Not only is it larger in scale, it also has more stars.
-It is estimated that the Milky Way has about 200-400 Billion Stars but that the Andromeda Galaxy has over a trillion stars. ref:universetoday
+It is estimated that the Milky Way has about 200-400 Billion stars but that the Andromeda Galaxy has over a trillion stars. ref:universetoday

 The Andromeda Galaxy has been known of since about 900 A.D., helped by the fact that it is visible to the naked eye and still is.
 When it was first discovered, the discoverer would not have known exactly what he was looking at as it would have just appeared as a smudge in the sky.
 When French Astronomer Charles Messier was surveying the skies for his catalogue, he labelled the galaxy M31, being the 31st object in his catalogue.
 It can be seen if you up at the sky at an area near Nu Andromedae, the nearest star of interest to it.

 It would be arrogant to say its a fact that the Milky Way is the only galaxy in the universe to have planets and life.
 We can't prove or disprove there's no life in Andromeda.
 What we do now is that there are planets in the Andromeda Galaxy.
 Scientists reported in 2009 that they'd discovered a planet round a star in the Andromeda galaxy using the same techniques they use here for spotting planets.
 The planet is six times as big as Jupiter so it'll be a gas planet with no chance of life.
 The only way we'd get there is using a space ship like the Tardis or going through a wormhole.